lfp-coding/Promptly/README.md

 - **Hotkey-Triggered Prompts**: Assign hotkeys to predefined prompts for quick execution.
 - **Prompt Selector Menu**: A quick-access menu to choose from all available prompts.
 - **Chat Window**: Use as a standalone chat interface or debug prompt responses.
+- **Tray Icon**: Provides easy access to
+   - Open the chat window
+   - Access settings
+	- Quit the application
-- **Customizable Prompts**: Define prompts with the following settings:
+- **Customizable Prompts**: Define prompts with the following settings
   - **Clear History**: Optionally clear chat history before executing a prompt.
   - **Additional Input Field**: Add dynamic context to prompts using `{input}` placeholders.
   - **Output Options**: Choose to display responses in the chat window or paste them directly into the active application.